zjwlyx/ECE143_Group17/README.md

 pip install geopandas
 ```

+## Main File

+The main file is Group_17_project.ipynb .
+Please run all the cells to generate plots. some plots may be missing because of plotly issues.

 ## Infra Code Disclaimer

 When running the infrastructure setting, if one gets an error of [2021] not present, please run the data loading cell only again and run the cell where the error was